 If an appointment is terminated, the faculty member will receive salary or notice in accordance with the schedule of notice to which the faculty member is entitled in Probationary Appointments or if the faculty member has tenure, for at least one year.
 This provision for terminal notice or salary need not apply in the event that there has been a finding that the conduct which justified dismissal falls under the provisions of Termination of Appointment by the University.
-On the recommendation of the Committee on Tenure, Promotion and Dismissal or the President, the Board of Trustees, in determining what, if any, payment will be made beyond the effective date of dismissal, may take into account the length and quality of the faculty member's service to the University.
+On the recommendation of the Committee on Tenure, Promotion and Dismissal or the j.
+Action of the Board of Trustees

+President, the Board of Trustees, in determining what, if any, payment will be made beyond the effective date of dismissal, may take into account the length and quality of the faculty member's service to the University.